arttuladhar/learn/content/Amazon Web Services/AWS Solutions Architect/05-Networking.md

 ### VPC Routing

-* Every VPC has a virtual routing device called the VPC router.
+* Every VPC has a virtual routing device called the **VPC Router**.
-* It has an interface in any VPC subnet known as the "subnet+1" address for 10.0.1.0/24, this would be 10.0.1.1/32
+* It has an interface in any VPC subnet known as the "subnet+1" address for 10.0.1.0/24, this would be 10.0.1.1 / 32
 * The router is highly available, scalable, and controls data entring and leaving the VPC and its subnets.
 * Each VPC has a "main" route table, which is allocated to all subnets in the VPC by default.
 A subnet must have one route table.
 * Addditional "custom" route tables can be created and associated with subnets - but only one route table (RT) per subnet.